UsuarioDelNet/487FinalProject/README.md

 - This is the supporting module for clk_wiz_0 that contains the actual clock generation logic, also unmodified.

 ### enemy_data.vhd:
-- A code from the Subway Surfers project, removed because it served no purpose and was not referenced anywhere.
+- A code from the Crossy Roads project, removed because it served no purpose and was not referenced anywhere.

 ### enemy_package.vhd:
-- Another code from the original Subway Surfers project.
+- Another code from the original Crossy Roads project.
 - Rather than a module in the heiarchy, it is a package file used to define the coordinates, velocity, and position of the cars as well as certain cars speeding up more.
 - However, this package is never referenced or declared in the project.